CUHKSZ-HPC/Knowledge-Base/system/language/shell/README.md

-##Shell Basic
+## Shell Basic

 Shell is a scripting language basicly used for communicating with operating system.
 It is always used to avoid duplicated work.
-For shell in linex, you need to be familiar with the commands in the linux system.
+For shell in linux, you need to be familiar with the commands in the linux system.
 But there are some differences between shell and other language.

 ---